 If a document has already been translated but you think the translation needs to be improved, you can edit an existing translation.

-If you do not want to use GitLocalize to translate PKP documentation, your other option is to translate the markdown files, maintaining markdown formatting, and submit your translation directly in the pkp-docs repository in GitHub.
+If you do not want to use Crowdin to translate PKP documentation, your other option is to translate the markdown files, maintain markdown formatting, and submit your translation directly in the pkp-docs repository in GitHub.
 Please note, this method is less preferred because the translation will need to be pulled into GitLocalize and the Translation Coordinator or a future translator will have to manually associate each translated segment of text with the original text.

 To understand how documents in pkp-docs are structured and how to create and edit documents, read the Guidelines for Contributing to PKP Documentation.